About Orange Socks

 Why Orange Socks?

 A common question we get at Orange Socks is, “Why do you call yourselves Orange Socks?”
 Here at Orange Socks, we wanted to develop a symbol that would not only be physical, but would also be one that people would embrace and wear with pride.
 Many different ideas were considered until one day we learned the story of a mysterious woman who was murdered and discarded off the side of the road.
 She had no identification on her and the only distinctive thing about her was that she was wearing orange socks.
-That was in 1979, and to this day, law enforcement still doesn’t know who she is and simply refer to her as “orange socks.”
+That was in 1979, and until 2019, law enforcement didn’t know who she was and simply referred to her as “orange socks.”
 To us, her story is symbolic of people with disabilities and conditions who are discarded prior to birth because of the disability or condition.
 In her honor, as well as those of whom we will never know, Orange Socks was born; to be the voice and advocate of unborn children with disabilities and lifelong conditions.

 Orange Socks Sponsors